5v5 Basketball (Spring)

 - Coed teams must have at least 2 of each gender on the court at all times.
 If not, they must play with 4 players.

-- The game shall be played by two teams consisting of five players each with at least one member of each gender playing on each team.
+- The game shall be played by two teams consisting of five players each with at least two members of each gender playing on each team.
 Games may be started with 3 players, as long as one member of each gender is present or arriving within 10 minutes.
 After 10 minutes, the team must have at least 4 players.

 - The game is played on a regulation basketball court.
 Two games may be played simultaneously in Soiland Recreation Center (the two outside courts).
 The middle court will be used for other teams to warm-up and checking in.